ShelterBox exists to ensure no one is without shelter after disaster.

 More people than ever are in urgent need of emergency shelter.
 We must grow to support as many people as possible, recognising that we can’t do it alone.
 Partnerships are integral to working at scale.
 Our partnership with Rotary International has been central to our impact for two decades.
 We will strengthen current relationships and build new partnerships around the world to deliver our mission.

 We are committing to innovation in shelter assistance, learning and adapting as we grow sustainably.
-This will include a declaration to be carbon net zero by 2027 and building on our achievement to date in removing 250,000 problem plastics from our aid.
+This will include a declaration to become a carbon neutral organisation and building on our achievement to date in removing 250,000 problem plastics from our aid.
 We will share our data and learning with the wider humanitarian community, using evidence to better serve the people we support together.